x4Cx58x54/vistal/README.md

 sub.save('tutorial.ass')
 ```

 Finally, play the video and load the subtitle to the player.
-Make sure your video player supports `.ass` subtitle, for example VLC media player and PotPlayer.
+Make sure your video player supports `.ass` subtitle, for example PotPlayer.
+(It is noticed that VLC Player sometimes does not display the timeline.)
 Here is how it looks like on a blank video:

 <p align="center" width="100%">
     <img width="60%" src="./img/tutorial_result.gif">